-Photo manipulation tutorials are commonplace on the internet, including ones that specialise in making people look skinny, and there are hundreds of apps which allow pictures to be manipulated so people achieve a flawless skin and can lose weight from their faces and bodies.
+Photo manipulation tutorials are commonplace on the internet, including ones that specialise in making people look skinny, and there are hundreds of apps which allow pictures to be manipulated so that people achieve flawless skin and can lose weight from their faces and bodies.

 Raising awareness of eating disorders in schools

-The consultants talk to secondary school pupils about body image, and the airbrushing of celebrity photographs, to encourage young girls to have a healthier attitude to real-life differences in their shapes and sizes and avoid a distorted and damaged relationship with food.
+The consultants talk to secondary school pupils about body image, and the airbrushing of celebrity photographs, to encourage young girls to have a healthier attitude to real life differences in their shapes and sizes and avoid a distorted and damaged relationship with food.
 They say that an eating disorder is not a choice but a serious mental health illness, and that many people can suffer in secret as they feel so ashamed.

 They also give pupils tips on building up resilience, to help lower stress levels.
 Dr Hugo said those most susceptible to eating disorders often suffered extreme anxiety, low self-esteem and depression.
-Many are perfectionists, who drive themselves to achieve their unrealistic expectations, including reaching the “thin ideal”.
+Many are perfectionists, who drive themselves to achieve their unrealistic expectations, including reaching the 'thin ideal'.

 Her comments follow remarks by the chairwoman of a group of MPs who said Britain should adopt a law banning very thin models from the catwalk.

 At the start of London Fashion Week, Caroline Noakes MP, who heads the All-Parliamentary Group on Body Image, said legislation should be considered if a voluntary code of conduct was not effective.

 Several countries are demanding that models should have a body mass index (BMI) of at least 18 - 18.5 to take part in shows.